Helpful context:

 return func(value)

-A decorator is a function that wraps another function to add behaviour.
-The @ syntax is shorthand:
+A decorator is a function that wraps another function, adding behavior before or after it runs.
+The @ syntax is shorthand for a common pattern:

 import time